traefik/contributors-guide/help_wanted.md

 and ensure that our investment in new contributors is rewarded by them coming back and becoming regulars.

-Provide extra assistance during reviews on `contributor/good-first-issue` pull requests:
+Provide extra assistance during reviews on `good-first-issue` pull requests:

 - Answer questions and identify useful docs.
 - Offer advice such as *"One way to reproduce this in a cluster is to do X